 Probably an Omakase restaurant that needs no introduction, Shinji by Kanesaka is so popular that they had to open a second outlet to accommodate demand.

-Both locations have received Michelin stars consecutively, and are touted to be one the finest Japanese sushi restaurants in Singapore and outside of Japan.
+The Carlton Hotel restaurant has received Michelin stars consecutively since 2016, and is touted to be one the finest Japanese sushi restaurants in Singapore and outside of Japan.

-You’ll be treated to a sumptuous Omakase menu skillfully executed by a native Japanese team of artisan chefs that have an appreciation for age-old Japanese culinary traditions without compromise.
+You’ll be treated to a sumptuous Omakase menu skillfully executed by a native Japanese team of artisan chefs who have an appreciation for age-old Japanese culinary traditions without compromise.

 76 Bras Basah Road, Lobby Floor, Singapore 189558

 Tues – Sat (12pm – 3pm, 6pm – 10:30pm)

 Carlton Hotel: 6338 6131

 15. Shoukouwa – From $350